BZFlag-Dev/bzflag/plugins/webstats/README.txt

 2 templates are used.

 stats.tmpl
-	This template is the default page for the template loop and will provide the Player loop, and all the player data items for each player
+	This template is the default page for the template loop and will provide the Player loop (team sorted), and all the player data items for each player

 player.tmpl
 	This template is called if the action paramater is set to player, and the PlayerID paramater is a valid player id.